Patient Rights and Responsibilities

 - If we forget to ask you about something that you know is important for your care, please tell us (examples: pregnancy, chronic illness, medications you are already taking).

-- It is your responsibility to advise the University Health Partners staff if you think you cannot or do not want to follow the suggested treatment plan.
+- It is your responsibility to advise the Student Health Partners staff if you think you cannot or do not want to follow the suggested treatment plan.

-- It is your responsibility to tell the University Health Partners if your condition worsens or does not follow the expected course.
+- It is your responsibility to tell the Student Health Partners if your condition worsens or does not follow the expected course.

 - Please tell us if you are unable to keep a scheduled appointment.
 When you cancel or reschedule as far in advance as possible, your time slot can be given to another patient.